Ca trù: History

 There are different myths and theories related to ca trù's conception.
 There is a theory points to a woman named Đào Thị, a talented musician who was beloved by the Lý Dynasty imperial court.
 This theory also claims that ever since the time of Đào Thị, in admiration of her, women who held a profession as singers (such as ca trù singers) were referred to as Đào nương ("nương" here refers roughly to "maiden" or "lady").
 The latter is true although this term is no longer widely used in modern Vietnam.

 What is known for sure is that ca trù started off like many of Vietnam's arts as being a form of entertainment for the royal court.
-Officially ca tru count the age of their profession since The Later Le dynasty (Nhà Hậu Lê, 1428–1789), at that time musicians called hát khuôn performed only on religious court ceremonies.
+Officially ca tru count the age of their profession since the Later Le dynasty (Nhà Hậu Lê, 1428–1789), which at that time musicians called hát khuôn performed only on religious court ceremonies.
 It was only later on that it branched out into being performed at small inns.
 Indeed, it was mainly scholars and other members of the elite who enjoyed the genre.

-In the 15th century ca tru spread through Northern Vietnam.
+In the 15th century, ca trù spread through Northern Vietnam.
 The artists might be called to celebrate a son's birth, or to celebrate the signing of a contract.
-Ca tru were outside of the caste system, so they could entertain the most noble clients.
+Ca trù were outside of the caste system, so they could entertain the most noble clients.

 Three drawings of Cô đầu performing ca trù in the early 20th century.

 In the late 20th century, ca trù nearly died out.
 After the communists came to power following the 1945 August Revolution and the First Indochina War, ca trù was discouraged and even suppressed, being associated with prostitution, feudal romanticism, colonial decadence, and superstition.
 Consequently, before 1976 there were only two ca trù professionals: the musician Nguyễn Xuân Khoát and the artisan Quách Thị Hồ.
-Later they both started to revive the tradition of ca tru.
+Later they both started to revive the tradition of ca trù.

 In the past, men were allowed to have several wives and concubines.
 Thus, it was commonly known that many famous ca trù singers did indeed have affairs with important men, but it was just something to be accepted as a part of society back then, and not a part of the profession itself.

 As of 2009, extensive efforts are being made to invigorate the genre, including many festivals and events where several types of ca trù (among other related arts) are performed.
 Vietnam has also completed documents to have ca trù recognized by UNESCO as an Intangible Cultural Heritage.

-By 2011 there were 140 ca tru from 23 clubs.
+By 2011 there were 140 ca trù songs from 23 clubs.